abdulsalamIshaq/webhook-manager/README.md

 ### The intialize method

-This method is responsible for instantiating new WebhookManager instance and it ensures that only one instance of the class exists
+This method is responsible for instantiating a new instance of the WebhookManager class and ensuring that only one instance of the class exists.
+It follows the singleton design pattern to achieve this purpose.
 ```
 const manager = WebhookManager.initialize();
 ```

 ### The driver method
-This method is responsible for registering and registering webhook driver, it has two parameter
+This method is responsible for registering and retrieving a webhook driver.
+It accepts two parameters.
 ```
 driver(name: string, driver?: WebhookInterface): WebhookInterface
 ```
-The first parameter accept string which is the driver name you want to register or retreive.
+The first parameter of the method accepts a string, which represents the driver name that you want to register or retrieve.

-The second parameter is an optional parameter accept and instance of **WebhookInterface**
+The second parameter is optional and accepts an instance of the **WebhookInterface**.

 ### The getDrivers method
-This method is responsible for reteriving all registered drivers
+This method is responsible for retrieving all the registered drivers.
 ```
 getDrivers(): { [name: string]: WebhookInterface }
 ```